WHOLE - Research on organizational and social work environment

 Photo: Stefan Blomberg

 Central to WHOLE is a close collaboration with organizations and companies who actively want to work with and improve their organizational and social work environment.
-So far, during the development of measures, instruments and analytical methods, we have worked with three different types of organizations, a large government agency, two municipalities and a large private company.
+During the development of measures, instruments and analytical methods, we worked with three different types of organizations, a large government agency, two municipalities and a large private company.
 With the help of these organizations, we have over a number of years developed an instrument which includes measures of different aspects of the organization and how it works as well as the employees’ experiences of their work situation, and health and well-being.

 A reliable measuring instrument for investigating organizational and social work environment